-They said they were looking after newly-planted saplings of the government, checking hunting of wildlife and stopping grazing in mountains etc but were not being paid salaries.
+They said they were looking after newly-planted saplings of the government, checking poaching of wildlife and stopping grazing in mountains etc., but were not being paid salaries.

 They said the forest and wildlife departments were passing the buck to each other for payment of their salaries.

 The Nigahbans were hired by the forest department under the KP government’s billion tree tsunami afforestation project.

 The Nigahbans of Upper Chitral were paid salaries after 14 months in June 2019 after they held protests and launched a hunger strike in Booni against non-payment of salaries and sacking of some of their colleagues.

 They said due to the coronavirus lockdown their miseries had multiplied and they were unable to feed their children without salaries.

 They asked the government to intervene in the matter and direct the authorities concerned to release their salaries.